 Hamblin Watsa Investment Counsel Ltd. ("HWIC"), a Fairfax subsidiary, provides investment management services to the Syndicate.
 Fees are charged to NUML and recharged to the Syndicate.
-During 2020, investment management charges totalled £1.7m (2019: £1.8m).
+During 2021, investment management charges totalled £1.2m (2020: £1.7m).

-The Syndicate holds reinsurance contracts with Riverstone Insurance Limited, a subsidiary of Fairfax.
-Reinsurance return premiums of £11,000 (2019: £92,000 return premium) have been assumed from Riverstone Insurance Limited in respect of the Syndicates core excess of loss program, and are placed at market rates and terms.
-At the year end, £11,000 (2019: £21,000 due) was due on recoveries.
+The Syndicate holds reinsurance contracts with Riverstone Insurance Limited, which was a subsidiary of Fairfax until August 2021.
+Reinsurance premiums of $\pounds 27,000$ (2020: $\pounds 11,000$ return premium) have been ceded to Riverstone Insurance Limited in respect of the Syndicates core excess of loss program, and are placed at market rates and terms.
+At the year end, $\pounds 113,000$ (2020: $\pounds 11,000$ due) was due on recoveries.

 The Syndicate holds reinsurance contracts with Allied World Assurance Company, Limited ("AWAC") a subsidiary of Fairfax.
-Reinsurance premiums of £3.1m (2019: £2.7m) have been ceded to AWAC in respect of the Syndicates core excess of loss program.
-At the year end, £nil (2019: £3,000) was due on recoveries.
+Reinsurance premiums of £4.0m (2020: £3.1m) have been ceded to AWAC in respect of the Syndicates core excess of loss program.
+At the year end, £nil (2020: £nil) was due on recoveries.